This post may contain affiliate links, please see our policy for details.

-How to make a DIY butcher block cutting board from scrap wood and an old leather thrifted belt, and we’re giving it away to one lucky reader.
+How to make a cutting board from scrap wood and an old leather thrifted belt.

 So…what could possibly be better than buying a beautiful chunky cutting board from the store?
 How about making your own.

 I got to do just that with some leftover walnut butcher block from our cargo trailer conversion kitchen countertop install.
 Actually it’s the kitchen sink cutout and it was going to go in the scrap pile.

 No scrap pile for this piece…I was able to rescue it and turn it into the perfect cutting board/serving board for just a few bucks.

 Creating a butcher block cutting board

 So…I had a beautiful (and free) piece of wood but I wanted to kick it up a notch and add some kind of handle.

 I saw a picture online of a really cool looking cutting board that had leather handles so I used that as my inspiration.

 How to find leather handles though when I was trying to stay on a budget?

 I went to the home improvement store and the fabric store but couldn’t find what I wanted.
 Feeling defeated I made one more stop at the thrift store.